Sunset Beach (TV series): Cast and crew

 The exits of many characters opened the doors to the introduction of new ones.
 Carol Potter and John H. Martin, who had been recurring during the show's first year, were promoted to contract status, and the expansion of Meg's family also included the arrival of her sister Sara Cummings.
 The role was first played by then-unknown actress Lauren Woodland, but she was fired two weeks later and replaced by Shawn Batten, who played the role for the remainder of the series.
 Aside from Meg's family, Ricardo Torres got his family expanded, including the introduction of his mother Carmen (Margarita Cordova), brother Antonio (Nick Kiriazis), and the sudden reappearance of his sister Maria (Christina Chambers), Ben Evans' presumed dead wife.

 The teen scene was revived in 1998, when Bette's daughter Emily Davis (Cristi Harris) arrived in town and fell in love with Sean, prompting Amy (Krissy Carlson) and Brad (Michael Strickland) to intervene.
 The final teen cast was Leo Deschanel, Cole's brother (David Mathiessen), but he was quickly written out.
 A long-time legend and Cole's father, A.J.
 Deschanel, was also cast in the form of Gordon Thomson, and a female jewel thief named Francesca (Lisa Guerrero) was added to the cast in mid-1998.
 However, Guerrero was written out in early 1999 since her character was killed by Gregory.

 In 1999, the show cast only three contract roles, the first two being in March, when Tracy Lindsey Melchior and Chasen Parker stunned the soap with their sudden arrival in town.
 The final role to be cast on the show was the one played by Sean Kanan in late August.
 Things changed at the end of the year, when Cibrian left the show to pursue a career in primetime.
 Several other cast members, including a few original ones, considered leaving, but the show's cancellation came before they could make a decision.

 During its three-year run, Sunset Beach was executive produced by Aaron Spelling, E. Duke Vincent, and Gary Tomlin.
 However, the head writing history was much different.
-Robert Guza Jr. was the first head writer (and also a co-creator), but he exited the show on October 21, 1997, when Meg Bennett, who had been serving as Associate Head Writer was promoted as head writer as of October 22.
-Four months after being the sole head writer, Bennett received a co-head writer in the form of Christopher Whitesell, on January 8, 1998.
-Bennett was dismissed during the summer of 1998 and her final episode aired October 5, 1998.
+Robert Guza Jr. was the first head writer (and also a co-creator), but he exited the show on October 21, 1997, when Meg Bennett, who had been serving as Associate Head Writer, was promoted as head writer as of October 22.
+Four months after being the sole head writer, Bennett received a co-head writer in the form of Christopher Whitesell, with a one-year deal as external consultant of Ryan Carrassi, from Days of Our Lives on January 8, 1998.
+Carrassi, after the show cancellation, was involved in the pilot of Passions.
+Bennett was dismissed during the summer of 1998, and her final episode aired October 5, 1998.
 She was replaced by Margaret DePriest, who stayed with the show until its cancellation.